 Users are expected to become familiar with the information in the User Services sections of the TACC web site in order to select the appropriate type and amount of TACC resources.

-When applying for an allocation on a HPC system you will be asked to estimate the number of system units (SU) you will require for the project.
-The following table indicates how SUs are calculated on each system:
+When applying for an allocation on an HPC or Viz system you will be asked to estimate the number of system units (SU) you will require for the project.
+SUs are calculated according to this formula:

 An ACES Vislab allocation includes accounts on one or more Vislab rendering systems.
 To apply for an ACES Vislab allocation, consider which rendering systems your project requires and estimate the number of hours you will need to reserve the ACES Visualization Laboratory.
 If you are a new user of the facility, you will be required to attend an orientation training session before logins will be activated.

-Allocations on the Visualization & Data Analysis cluster, Longhorn, and the Sun Visualization cluster, Spur, are requested seperately from Vislab resources.
+An allocation on the Visualization & Data Analysis cluster, Longhorn is requested seperately from Vislab resources.
 In estimating the number of SUs to request on these clusters, consider the number of core hours you will require for you visualization needs.

 The duration of a Data Applications Facility allocation will be one year.
 Users can apply for an allocation renewal at the end of the period.
 Failure to apply for a renewal will result in deletion of all data and the space will become available for use by other users.